kuehma02/MidtermMashup/README.md

 # MidtermMashup API

-A simple API Mashup to create a resturant finder, reviwer, and weather app.
+An API Mashup that gives information, reviews and weather about various restaurants in an area.